mozilla/addons-server/docs/topics/development/data_management.md

   make data_load [ARGS="--name <name>"]
   ```

-  This command will load data from an existing backup directory.
+  This command will load data from an existing backup directory, synchronize the storage directory and reindex elasticsearch.
   The name is required and must match a directory in the `DATA_BACKUP_DIRNAME` directory.

-  > NOTE: This command will NOT reindex elasticsearch.
-In most cases you should use the `make initialize_data` command instead.
-  > You can specify the `--load <name>` argument to load a specific backup and ensure the index is recreated.

 ## Hard Reset Database